RobinMeow/ribyns-kitchen/README.md

 - Consider implementing a *Like/Dislike system* for recipes.
 Only positive likes should be public, while dislikes remain for private use.

 > Note/ToDo: There are additional requirements documented in Confluence => Which are now avilable in the pdf located in the root of this repository.

-## Project Structure

-The projects share the same Git repository for convenience, but they are still decoupled.
-The exception is the seeding Express app, which may contain references (relative paths) to the (Angular)TypeScript models to facilitate automated seeding in the future.

-The Source Code contains a bunch of links, refering to external site, like MSDN or MongoDB.
-Usually provided as a source for reasonings behind decisions.
-This should leave the source code (before deployment) at some point and move into the Confluence.

-Keep all commits you do, always prefer fast-forward merge into dev.
-Only merge dev into main, using squash, forming a single commit describing the change.
-Keep the commit references in the commit message (they refer to the commit hashes in dev).

----

-## Motivation

-One part is being able to share recipes with my family and friends easily.

-Another part is personal growth through learning various up-to-date technologies that I haven't had experience with.
-I intend to implement the entire infrastructure as a learning exercise.
-Additionally, I want to address any unknowns early in the project to avoid getting stuck during development.
-I point this out, because this does not reflect the way I usually would start a new project.

-I might even explore build pipelines using services like ~~Azure or Bitbucket~~ (most likely) Jenkis, although the availability of free options is essential for this project.

 ## License